Everybody's Golf 5: Gameplay

 Everybody's Golf 5 introduces a modified version of the "3 click" shot system.
 Instead of relying completely on the gauge at the bottom to estimate the strength and slice of the shot, the new system encourages you to use the actual character's golf swing to select the power.
 Once the strength of the shot is determined, the gauge disappears, and the accuracy of the shot relies on the player's timing when the club hits the ball.

 Initially, there are six courses in the game, five beginner characters, five intermediate characters, five advanced players, and seven caddies.
-Shigeki Maruyama will become the second real-life golfer to become a playable character and caddy.
+Shigeki Maruyama became the second real-life golfer to become a playable character and caddy.

 There is a challenge mode where you compete in various tournaments and against other computer controlled players to increase your ranking and unlock various items.

 The game has had a large graphical overhaul, with nearly every visual aspect becoming more detailed and realistic.

 PlayStation Move support was added to the Japanese version of the game in September 2011, and support for English language versions was added on 23 February 2012.

 Downloadable content

-In May 2008 two additional characters, Alex and Gloria, were made available for purchase from the PlayStation Store in Europe and North America.
-On 19 June an additional course, Oceania Resort Course, was made available for purchase from the PlayStation Store in Europe and North America.
+In May 2008, two additional characters, Alex and Gloria, were made available for purchase from the PlayStation Store in Europe and North America.
+On 19 June, an additional course, Oceania Resort Course, was made available for purchase from the PlayStation Store in Europe and North America.
 In 21 August, the character Kratos from the God of War series was made available as a playable character.

-In March 2009 Sackboy from LittleBigPlanet was made available as a playable character.

-Other DLC for the game included Toro as a playable character and the Golfasaurus-Rex course as well.
+In March 2009, Sackboy from the LittleBigPlanet series was made available as a playable character.
+Other DLC for the game included Toro Inoue as a playable character and the Golfasaurus-Rex course as well.

-Game launching
+PlayStation Home

 Everybody's Golf 5 is one of the few games that fully supported game launching in PlayStation Home, the PlayStation 3's online community-based service.
 With full support game launching, users were able to set up a multiplayer match in Home with advanced options.
 After they have set up their match, other users could join them or vice versa and then launch into the game directly from Home.
 The game launching feature had access in the dedicated game space for the Everybody's Golf series in Home.